 The RFS requested that proposals address the likely effect of any difference in reproductive success of hatchery and wild fish, in terms of population growth, population recovery, and genetic diversity/fitness in subsequent generations according to the Viable Salmonid Population (VSP) criteria.
-Control streams or some other means of assessing effects of out of basin factors on population growth rate and other demographic parameters would be crucial in determining the robustness of inferences about population-level impacts.
+Control streams or some other means of assessing effects of out of basin factors on population growth rate and other demographic parameters would be crucial in determining the robustness of inferences about population-level impacts over the long-term.

-In general the proposals do not do a good job of assessing the potential effects of resident trout on the results of the steelhead studies.
-How will the principal investigators evaluate differences in reproductive success of the various crosses if there is substantial interaction and interbreeding with resident trout?
+In general, the initial proposals did not do a good job of assessing the potential effects of resident trout on the results of the steelhead studies.
+The principal investigators were asked how they will evaluate differences in reproductive success of the various crosses, if there is substantial interaction and interbreeding with resident trout, as might be expected to occur in the Deschutes, for example?

-Finally, there are significant data management issues involved in genetic testing, in the sampling protocols, and in the sheer magnitude of data to keep track of in these proposals.
+Finally, there are significant data management issues involved in genetic testing, in the sampling protocols, and in the sheer magnitude of data that will be generated by these proposals.
 Without adequate quality assurance and control, researchers could make subjective decisions that could substantially affect their outcomes.
 Thus, quality assurances and control plans should be built into the proposals.
-Addressing QA/QC should involve plans regionally as well as for individual projects.
+Addressing QA/QC should be done regionally, as well as for individual projects.